DrWubs/Auto-DJ-HTML/README.md

 Auto-DJ-HTML
 ===========

-The site will continully be updated, therefore links will be broken until updates for site slow down.
-Thank You.
-[Code will continue to update as well]
+The site will continully be updated, therefore links will be broken until updates for the site slow down.
+Code will be updated on Github after the offical site is hosted.
 Visit my Google Drive for index.html https://drive.google.com/#folders/0B_-GwA4W8j0Ua2hrQVpNRUtXY0E

 11/3/13 = Official Site Launch